usnistgov/spectrumdb/README.rst

 Populating the DB
 ------------------

+First, configure the system using the GUI.
+Provide the google timezone API key for this.

 There are two methods to populate the DB and browse the data.

 - Via the GUI
 - Via the command line interface

 Graphical user interface
 +++++++++++++++++++++++++